DeSantis closes gap with Trump in new poll

 While he had hoped to launch his campaign from a position of strength, the announcement came at a time when a growing number of Republicans are questioning his influence in the party and whether he’s the right candidate to carry the GOP into the next election.

 Since October, Trump’s overall favorability has fallen 5 percentage points.
-The latest Harvard CAPS/Harris poll found that 44 percent of voters have a favorable opinion of the former president, while nearly half – 49 percent – view him unfavorably.
+The latest Harvard CAPS-Harris Poll survey found that 44 percent of voters have a favorable opinion of the former president, while nearly half — 49 percent — view him unfavorably.

 DeSantis, on the other hand, is riding high after scoring a landslide win in his reelection bid earlier this month.
-He defeated his Democratic rival, former Rep. Charlie Crist (D-Fla.), by a 19-point margin, while Republicans ran the gamut in several other key contests in Florida.
+He defeated his Democratic rival, former Rep. Charlie Crist (D-Fla.), by a 19-point margin, while Republicans were successful in several other key contests in Florida.
 As a result, no Democrat will hold statewide office in Florida for the first time since Reconstruction.

 DeSantis, meanwhile, is polling even with Biden, with each garnering 43 percent support in a hypothetical head-to-head matchup.
 With Harris on the ballot, DeSantis has a 3-point edge, notching 42 percent support to the vice president’s 39 percent.